Xunnamius/black-flag/packages/extensions/README.md

           lang: [
             {
               when: (lang) => lang === 'node',
-              // ▼ Remember: updates overwrite any old config (including baseline)
+              // ▼ Remember: updates completely overwrite baseline config...
               update: {
                 choices: ['node'],
-                demandThisOption: true
+                default: 'node'
               }
             },
             {
               when: (lang) => lang !== 'node',
+              // ▼ ... though we can still reuse the "old" baseline config update(oldOptionConfig) {
-              update: {
+                return {
+                  ...oldOptionConfig,
-                choices: ['python'],
+                  choices: ['python']
-                demandThisOption: true
+                };
               }
             }
           ]
         }
       },

-      // Another benefit of subOptionOf: all configuration relevant to a specific
-      // option is co-located within that option and not spread across some
-      // function or file.
-We don't have to go looking for the logic that's
-      // modifying --version since it's all right here in one code block.
       version: {
-        // ▼ These two are our fallback or "baseline" configurations for --version
+        // ▼ These two are fallback or "baseline" configurations for --version
         string: true,
-        default: 'latest',
+        default: '3.13',

         subOptionOf: {
           // ▼ --version is a suboption of --lang